illinois-cse/git-local-sp19/_episodes/04-changes.md

 --- a/mars.txt
 +++ b/mars.txt
 @@ -1,2 +1,3 @@
 Cold and dry, but everything is my favorite color
- The two moons may be a problem for Wolfman
-+But the Mummy will appreciate the lack of humidity
+The night will reduce the effectiveness of the rover solar panels +The lack of atmosphere will require radiation-hardened electronics
 ~~~
 {: .output}